 At Halfords, we want all our customers to stay safe on the road, which is why we’ve put together this handy guide about what the new Highway Code rules mean for you.

-The new changes are designed to improve safety for vulnerable road users, particularly cyclists, pedestrians, and horse riders.
+The changes are designed to improve safety for vulnerable road users, particularly cyclists, pedestrians, and horse riders.
 The most significant changes are as follows:

 Cyclists’ position on the road